 Configure Apache Hive policies in HDInsight with Enterprise Security Package

-Learn how to configure Apache Ranger policies for Apache Hive.
-In this article, you create two Ranger policies to restrict access to the hivesampletable.
-The hivesampletable comes with HDInsight clusters.
-After you've configured the policies, you use Excel and ODBC driver to connect to Hive tables in HDInsight.
+hivesampletable comes with HDInsight clusters.
+After you configure the policies, you use Excel and Open Database Connectivity (ODBC) driver to connect to Hive tables in HDInsight.

-- A HDInsight cluster with Enterprise Security Package.
-See Configure HDInsight clusters with ESP.
+- An HDInsight cluster with Enterprise Security Package (ESP).
+For more information, see Configure HDInsight clusters with ESP.

 - A workstation with Microsoft 365 apps for enterprise, Office 2016, Office 2013 Professional Plus, Excel 2013 Standalone, or Office 2010 Professional Plus.

-From a browser, navigate to the Ranger Admin UI at
+From a browser, go to the Ranger Admin UI at

 Ranger uses different credentials than Apache Hadoop cluster.
-To prevent browsers using cached Hadoop credentials, use new InPrivate browser window to connect to the Ranger Admin UI.
+To prevent browsers by using cached Hadoop credentials, use a new InPrivate browser window to connect to the Ranger Admin UI.

-Log in using the cluster administrator domain user name and password:
+Sign in by using the cluster administrator domain username and password:

 Currently, Ranger only works with Yarn and Hive.

-See Create a HDInsight cluster with ESP, for information on how to create hiveruser1 and hiveuser2.
+hiveuser2, see Create an HDInsight cluster with ESP.
 You use the two user accounts in this article.

 Create Ranger policies

-Open Ranger Admin UI.
-See Connect to Apache Ranger Admin UI.
+Open the Ranger Admin UI.
+See the preceding section, Connect to Apache Ranger Admin UI.

 Property Value Policy Name read-hivesampletable-all Hive Database default table hivesampletable Hive Column * Select User hiveuser1 Permissions select

-If a domain user is not populated in Select User, wait a few moments for Ranger to sync with AAD.
+If a domain user isn't populated in Select User, wait a few moments for Ranger to sync with Microsoft Entra ID.